Princeton University Press

-Princeton University Press is an independent publisher with close connections to Princeton University.
+Princeton University Press is a nonprofit publisher closely affiliated with Princeton University.
 Its mission is to disseminate scholarship within academia and society at large.

 The press was founded by Whitney Darrow, with the financial support of Charles Scribner, as a printing press to serve the Princeton community in 1905.
 Its distinctive building was constructed in 1911 on William Street in Princeton.
 Its first book was a new 1912 edition of John Witherspoon's Lectures on Moral Philosophy.

 History

+20th century

-Princeton University Press was founded in 1905 by a recent Princeton graduate, Whitney Darrow, with financial support from another Princetonian, Charles Scribner II.
+Princeton University Press was founded in 1905 by Princeton graduate and manager of the Alumni Weekly, Whitney Darrow.
+It began as Princeton Alumni Press, a small printing house which published the Princeton Alumni Weekly.
+The press received financial support from Princeton alumnus, Charles Scribner II.
 Darrow and Scribner purchased the equipment and assumed the operations of two already existing local publishers, that of the Princeton Alumni Weekly and the Princeton Press.
 The new press printed both local newspapers, university documents, The Daily Princetonian, and later added book publishing to its activities.
 Beginning as a small, for-profit printer, Princeton University Press was reincorporated as a nonprofit in 1910.

 Since 1911, the press has been headquartered in a purpose-built gothic-style building designed by Ernest Flagg.
-The design of press’s building, which was named the Scribner Building in 1965, was inspired by the Plantin-Moretus Museum, a printing museum in Antwerp, Belgium.
+The design of press's building, which was named the Scribner Building in 1965, was inspired by the Plantin-Moretus Museum, a printing museum in Antwerp, Belgium.
+In 1912, the Press published its first book, a new edition of Lectures on Moral Philosophy by John Witherspoon.

 Princeton University Press established a European office, in Woodstock, England, north of Oxford, in 1999, and opened an additional office, in Beijing, in early 2017.

-Pulitzers and other major awards
+21st century

+Princeton University Press joined The Association of American Publishers trade organization in the Hachette v.
+Internet Archive lawsuit, which resulted in the removal of access to over 500,000 books from global readers.

+In 2025, Princeton University Press was criticized when several members of its staff appeared in Chinese state media on an officially-sanctioned tour of sites in Xinjiang.

+Major awards

 Six books from Princeton University Press have won Pulitzer Prizes: